Football Museum of Wales and Wrexham Museum: Description

-The building is located on the corner of Saint Mark's Road and Regent Street, in the city centre of Wrexham and in the community of Offa.
+The building, known as "County Buildings", or "Former County Buildings", is located on the corner of Saint Mark's Road and Regent Street, in the city centre of Wrexham and in the community of Offa.
 The Cathedral Church of Our Lady of Sorrows is located to its west also on Regent Street.

 Former County Buildings is two-storeys, with a five-bay entrance front which is flanked either side by advanced gabled ranges.
 The building's architecture is of a Tudor gothic style.
 The building is composed of roughly coursed and squared stone with freestone dressings and steep slate roofs.
 The building has a chamfered buttressed tower.